 A person may be expelled from a Committee meeting for using or having used a device to record the meeting in contravention of this clause.

-5. MEETING PROCEDURES FOR COMMITTEES OF COUNCIL
+5 MEETING PROCEDURES FOR COMMITTEES OF COUNCIL

-Committees of Council comprise only of Councillors and staff (other than the Audit, Risk & Improvement Committee).
+Committees of Council comprise only of Councillors and staff.
 These meetings will follow similar meeting procedures as Advisory Committees.
 These Committees are focused on internal matters.